 Princes Street Gardens

-7. What is it like at night?
+7. What is it like at night in a Scottish winter?

 Cairngorms National Park, Highlands © VisitBritain/Joe Cornish